Breedon on the Hill: Breedon Priory Church

 The Priory Church of St Mary and St Hardulph was originally a monastery founded in about AD 676 on the site of The Bulwarks, an Iron Age hill fort.
 It was re-founded as an Augustinian priory early in the 12th century.
 Before becoming a monastery it was a hermitage.

 In 1498 members of the visiting Battenberg family took mass at the church on a number of occasions.

 What remains of the priory church includes a large number of Anglo-Saxon sculptures, an ornate family box pew and notable Renaissance church monuments.

 Amenities

 Breedon has two pubs: the Holly Bush and the Three Horseshoes.
 There was a third pub, The Lime Kiln, but this is now a private home.

 The village has a small primary school and a post office.
 It did have a butcher's shop, but that closed in 2017.
+The school, St Hardulph's Church of England Primary School, was built in 1962 and also housed community facilities.
+Relations between the school, Leicestershire County Council and the local community association subsequently broke down and the community association was unsuccessful in a high court application arguing that they had the right to use the facilities on the grounds that the community had contributed some of the funding for the construction of the building.

 Breedon has a football club, Breedon F.C.